Best Android Apps 2026: 31 Must-Have Apps We Actually Tested (Free + Paid)

 Best for: Sharing files between devices without internet

 LocalSend is AirDrop for Android.
-Connect two devices to the same Wi-Fi network and you can send any file instantly — with no internet, no accounts, no size limits, and no cloud storage involved.
+Put two devices on the same Wi-Fi network and you can send any file instantly — no internet, no accounts, no size limits, and nothing touching the cloud.

-• Works between Android, iPhone, Mac, Windows, and Linux
+- Works across Android, iPhone, Mac, Windows, and Linux

 Best Creative and Editing Apps for Android (2026)